 Ouroboros is a community weblog for biologists of aging.
 The mission of the site is to provide timely, thoughtful and scholarly commentary on developments within the field, as they are reported in the literature and at relevant conferences.

-The hope is that others working in the field will participate in the site: by reading the articles, commenting on them, and volunteering to contribute postings on subjects that interest them.
-If you’d like to get involved, contact the editor at [chrispatil][at][gmail.com].
+Our hope is that others working in the field will participate in the site: by reading the articles, commenting on them, and volunteering to contribute postings on subjects that interest them.
+If you’d like to get involved, please contact us at the address above.

-While this blog was active, Chris Patil (ouroboros) was working as a postdoctoral fellow in the laboratory of Judith Campisi at the Buck Institute for Research on Aging.
+Chris Patil (ouroboros) formerly worked as a postdoctoral fellow in the laboratory of Judith Campisi at the Buck Institute for Research on Aging.
 His studies were generously supported by a Larry L. Hillblom Foundation fellowship in the biology of aging.
 Chris started Ouroboros; acts as the site’s chief editor; and is, at the moment, writing about himself in the third person.
 He moved on to the Broad Institute in Cambridge, Massachusetts, where he worked on the neuroscience of aging.
 Since then, he has left the academic track.

 - Contact: [chrispatil][at][gmail][dot][com] (Note: PR firms of any description: please don’t bother me; I don’t do solicited stories and I don’t provide free publicity for for-profit entities)